 The Responsible Lending Policy reflects the Society's low credit risk appetite in mortgages.
 Consequently, the arrears profile of the Society is minimal.
-The Society had one property in possession at 31 December 2018 and since the year end this has been sold.
-No new arrears cases of concern have arisen during 2018.
-The average loan to value of the mortgage book at 31 December 2018 was 42.48% (2017: 43.70%).
+The Society had no properties in possession at 31 December 2019.
+The average loan to value of the mortgage book at 31 December 2019 was 42.31%.